ChristianChiarulli/Altech-Freedom-Checklist/README.md

 - Signal (Needs a phone number, not ideal)
 - Matrix (Chad chat app, no need for number or email)
 - Session (Also Chad but a bit newer)
 - Brier (All on device, can be used with no net access)
+- Nextcloud Talk (nextcloudpi works great for this)

 ## Music
 - Plex (This is the worst you should even consider)